JJSalsbury/weekend-redux-feedback-loop/README.md

 In the review form view, a user is able to review, but not change, their feedback and submit.

 When the submit button is clicked, the submission is saved to the database.
-The user should see a submission success page, or, "thank you" page.
+The user should see a submission success page, or "thank you" page.
 They can then click the button to take a new survey, which will reset all the data and go back to start a new reflection.

 I was introduced to to REDUX the Monday before the start of my project.
 By Thursday of that same week, I was using REACT and REDUX to accomplish project.
 Developing the project started with thoughtful and intentional preplanning, which made the execution of the project much easier.
 I developed a solid plan.

-When creating the express route I used the app.use method to put the specified middleware function on a specified path.
+A challenge I came across, was when creating the express route I used the app.use method to put the specified middleware function on a specified path.
 In the code body, I used the server and then created the server requirement.
 This made it so that my express route couldn't function.
 Once I moved the line of code with the method after the server requirement, it was able to run.
 Lesson learned.

 ## Screen Shot